Notice the v1beta3 version

 title: second

-If you have a feature flag experimental-feature active then your first step would be shown.
+If you have a feature flag experimental-feature active then your first set of parameter fields would be shown.
 The same goes for the nested properties in the spec.
 Make sure to use the key backstage:featureFlag in your templates if you want to use this functionality.

 The Repository Picker